jk4e/list-ai-humanoid-robots/README.md

-# <div align="center">🤖 Awesome List of AGI, AI and Humanoid Robots</div>
+# <div align="center">🤖 Awesome List of AI Humanoid Robots</div>

 ![ai-humanoid-robots](ai-robot-banner.svg)

-A curated list of top AI and humanoid robots, featuring video demonstrations of their capabilities.
-This list showcases some of the most advanced and interesting AI and humanoid robots currently in development.
+A curated list of top AI humanoid robots, featuring video demonstrations of their capabilities.
+This list showcases some of the most advanced and interesting AI humanoid robots currently in development.
 Each entry includes:

 - Basic information about the company
 - Links to their official website and YouTube channel
-- Specific robot models with links to demonstration videos
+- Specific robot models with links to demonstration videos on YouTube

 The goal is to provide an up-to-date overview of the state of the art in robotics and AI.